What you should know about gloves

 Heavy leather gloves made of, for example, oxhide are good for work where high wear resistance is needed.

-Thin leather gloves, such as assembly gloves, are suitable for work that requires good finger sensitivity.
+Thin leather gloves, such as assembly gloves, are suitable for work that requires high dexterity.

 Gloves in split (suede) are best suited for contact heat or where there is a risk of sparks or embers.

-Close-fitting gloves with good finger sensitivity and varying properties depending on the coating.
+Close-fitting gloves with high dexterity and varying properties depending on the coating.

 Cut-resistant gloves are for work involving sharp objects such as knives, thin sheets, packaging, and glass.
 The gloves are divided from Cut A to Cut F. Where A is the lowest protection and F is the highest.
 Cut C gloves cover most common needs and are popular on, for example, construction sites.
 Cut F is for those working with sharp sheets and hobby knives.